programmergrammar/SuperNavKey/README.md

-SuperNavKey is an AutoHotKey script that lets you operate your computer with the need of a mouse using only the keyboard.
+SuperNavKey is an AutoHotKey script that lets you operate your computer without the need of a mouse.